Used Car Purchases: What to do When Your Car Does Not Work Properly

 Repossessions often happen during the night, with cars towed away while parked on the street or even a driveway.

 If you have withheld payment, do not turn your car over to the car dealer - or anyone else the lender would know - for repairs.
 Do not leave your car where the lender can expect to find it.
-Leave as little personal property as possible in the car.
+Leave as little personal property in the car as possible.

 Your lender will sell the car, usually for much less than what it is worth, and apply the sale price to what you owe.
 The lender can charge you for the costs of repossessing your vehicle and getting it ready for sale.
 It can also sue you for the amount it claims is the difference between what you still owe on the loan and the car's sale price.